 The University of Southern Indiana is a diverse community devoted to preparing students to become better students.
 Each member of the community is obligated to a code of civil behavior.
 If you experience or observe actions on campus that are not in accordance with the USI Creed, please contact the Dean of Students Office at 812/464-1862.

 Students at the University of Southern Indiana (USI) are expected to conduct themselves in a respectful and professional manner.
 Personal conduct and communication, either directly or indirectly (social media, etc.) with other students, as well as faculty and staff, should conform to the University’s community values and standards.
 As members of the at-large community, students are encouraged to resolve disagreements through informal, frank, and open discussion.
 Often conflicts can be lessened, if not resolved, by clearing up misperceptions and misunderstandings.
 Students are strongly encouraged to try to take care of any related concerns in this manner.
 However, the University also recognizes that occasionally more formal processes are needed.
 All such activities, whether informal or formal, must be carried out by all participants within a framework of good faith collegiality and general respect for one another.
-Students are encouraged to contact the Dean of Students Office, Housing and Residence Life or other appropriate department(s), for assistance or guidance in resolving any concerns or conflicts.
+Students are encouraged to contact the Dean of Students Office, Housing and Residence Life or

 Statement on Freedom of Expression

 The University of Southern Indiana considers freedom of inquiry and discussion essential to a student's educational development.
 Through open discussion of ideas and exchange of opinions, one can become informed and can test and give expression to values as they relate to issues concerning oneself and society.